seikichi/tiff.js/README.md

 - This library does not support JPEG-based compressed TIFF files -- I failed to link a JPEG library ... ;-p
-- When you load large tiff file, you will see the error message "Cannot enlarge memory arrays in asm.js" -- in such case, please call 'Tiff.initialize({TOTAL_MEMORY: ... })' before you create the Tiff instances -- see an example
+- When you load large tiff file, you will see the error message "Cannot enlarge memory arrays in asm.js" -- in such case, please call 'Tiff.initialize({TOTAL_MEMORY: ... })' before you create a Tiff instance
-- This JavaScript library use only some parts of LibTIFF features -- To be more precise, we use the following functions only -- TIFFOpen, TIFFClose, TIFFGetField, TIFFReadRGBAImage, TIFFSetDirectory, TIFFCurrentDirectory, TIFFReadDirectory -- Therefore, this JavaScript library does not provide strip-oriented interfaces, tile-oriented interfaces, etc.
+- This JavaScript library uses only some parts of the LibTIFF features -- To be more precise, I use following functions only -- TIFFOpen, TIFFClose, TIFFGetField, TIFFReadRGBAImage, TIFFSetDirectory, TIFFCurrentDirectory, TIFFReadDirectory

 ## License
-LibTIFF is LibTIFF Software License, zlib and additional code are zlib License.
+The LibTIFF is LibTIFF Software License, zlib and additional code are zlib License.